Macy-Baer/Macy-Baer.github.io/README.md

 # Macy-Baer.github.io
-first repository for pages
+first repository

-## Project title
+## Mapping Oak Distribution: Spatial Patterns and Phylogenetic Links
 ##Biogeography course final project site
--work description
 -

-##Introduction
+##Introduction:
 -
-I chose these species because oak trees have a long evolutionary history.
+-I chose these species because oak trees have a long evolutionary history.
 This ensures a large number of species to observe, and improves the chance that significant spatial patterns will emerge.

-The objective of my project is to show the distribution of various oak species in the FIA database and compare their placement in the eastern United States.
+-The objective of my project is to show the distribution of various oak species in the FIA database and compare their placement in the eastern United States.
 The species shown were chosen due to their genetic/phylogenetic grouping defined in Hipp et al

+##Hipp et al:
+-
+-Gene flow, species migration, & evolutionary history of oaks

+-Objective: phylogenomic sampling with Quercus robur genome to define lineages

+-Methods (specifically for phylogenetic analysis): Maximum likelihood (ML) analysis in RAxML, then used to create an all-tips tree which grouped all 246 observed Quercus species

+##Data:
+-
+-I chose species that were within the same grouping on the Figure 1 all-tips tree (Hipp et al.), and native to the eastern United States.

+-FIA database

+##Methods:
+-

 #Download & install all necessary packages

 install.packages (c("knitr","rmarkdown","dplyr","plyr","ggplot2","sf","tidyverse","rnaturalearth","rnaturalearthdata","classInt","gridExtra", "devtools"))

 library(knitr)